-3. Talk to the faculty member with whom you’d like to work.
-Meet with the faculty face-to-face.
+3. Make an appointment to meet with the faculty member (face-to-face).
 Tell him/her that you have spent quite a bit of time learning about their research and lab, that you have read their papers, that you have talked to other students in the lab, and that you are interested in joining their lab.
-Tell them what specific projects interest you, but be flexible and ask what projects need additional researchers.
-Tell them how many hours you are able to devote to doing lab work, but again, be flexible and ask how many hours the professor expects of his students.
-Professors are more likely to react favorably to you if you are well-prepared, flexible, and a bit persistent (but not overbearing).
-Labs are often full.
-If this is the case, ask if you can attend lab meeting to learn more about the research going on in the lab.
+Tell them what specific research projects interest you, but be flexible and ask what projects need additional researchers.
+Tell them how many hours you are able to devote to doing research, but again, be flexible and ask how many hours the professor expects of his students.
+If you are well prepared, flexible and a bit persistent (but not overbearing), professors are more likely to react favorably.
+Labs are often full and do not have an open research position.
+If this is the case, ask if you can attend lab meetings to learn more about the current research projects.
 Getting your foot in the door may help you get into the lab in the future.When in my college career should I seek a mentored experience?As soon as possible.
 It is never too early or too late.
-Many professors seek out bright freshmen or sophomore to work in their lab.
-It takes several months to learn how to effectively do lab work.
-If you begin early in your education, you will become productive in the lab by the time you graduate.
+Many professors seek out bright freshmen or sophomores to work in their lab.
+It takes several months to learn what you need to know to work on a research project.
+If you begin early in your education, you will gain important research skills and become productive in the lab by the time you graduate.
 If you are a junior or senior, get involved immediately.
-There are projects available for all levels of students.How much time should I devote to doing lab work?The more time you can devote to working in the lab, the more rewarding your experience will be.
-A student that works 10-20 hours a week will get more out of the experience than a student that is only in the lab 4-5 hours a week.
-Realize that the time commitment required to be an effective lab member varies depending on the project, so make sure that you discuss this with your potential mentor.
-Often a student begins by spending a few hours each week to shadow other students, learn lab techniques, and attend lab meetings.
-When a student assumes his/her own project, a heavier time commitment is usually necessary.Can I get paid for working in the lab?Generally students volunteer in the lab for a few months.
-After they have learned a few techniques and know how the lab runs, students can volunteer in the lab for university credit (Neuro 449R).
-You'll need to discuss this possibility with your mentor.
-There are also opportunities to be paid for your research.
-Consider applying for an ORCA grant (a grant from the university to an individual student that is doing research).
-Some labs may have funding to pay students a salary for their research work.
-This typically is available only to the most productive and dedicated students after they have spent a couple of semesters in the lab.
-Again, you’ll need to discuss this possibility with your mentor.What can I expect from a mentored experience?The types of experiences that students have as undergraduates at BYU are equivalent to what graduate students at other universities experience.
-BYU provides outstanding opportunities for undergraduate students to get involved.
+There are projects available for all stages of students.How much time should I devote to doing lab work?The more time you can devote to research, the more rewarding your experience will be.
+A student that works 10 or more hours a week will get more out of the experience than a student that is only involved for few hours a week.
+Realize that the time commitment required to be an effective member of the research team varies depending on the project, so make sure that you discuss this with your potential mentor.
+Often a student begins by spending a few hours each week to shadow other students, learn research techniques, and attend lab meetings.
+When a student assumes his/her own project, a heavier time commitment is usually necessary.Can I get paid for working in the lab?Students often volunteer in the lab for a few months.
+Once students learn research techniques and know how the lab runs, students can work in the lab for university credit (Neuro 449R).
+You'll need to discuss this possibility with your faculty mentor.

 In addition to developing a professional and personal relationship with your mentor and the other students in the lab, you will learn how to do the following: